jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

       options:
         source:
           uri: https://www.dropbox.com/scl/fi/ha9zh6wnixblrbubrfg3e/business-5475661_640.jpg?rlkey=anemjh5c9qsspvzt5ri0i9hva&raw=1
-#Define the data to use in the jig, the data has been synced by the global action to the local data provider from the REST Service
+# Define the data to use in the jig, the data has been synced by the global
+# action to the local data provider from the REST Service.
 datasources:
   customers:
     type: datasource.sqlite
     options:
       provider: DATA_PROVIDER_LOCAL
       entities:
         - entity: customers
       query: |
         SELECT
           cus.id AS id,